-While sending customers out the door with full bags of merchandise is a goal, it's not the only one.
-Most businesses today seek to establish ongoing relationships with customers, and the only way to do this is through excellent customer service.
+While sending customers out the door with full bags of merchandise is a goal, it’s not the only one.
+In a world where customers are flocking to the internet, most retailers seek to establish ongoing relationships with customers, and the only way to do this is through excellent customer service.
 Developing a loyal customer base requires extra attention to detail, and this involves more than clear verbal skills.
-This segment will help participants learn to interpret customers' body language and vocal tones as two means of determining their levels of satisfaction.
-By learning how to "read" such signs, participants will know what they can do to improve the situation.
+This segment will help participants learn to interpret customers’ body language and vocal tones as two means of determining their levels of satisfaction.
+By learning how to “read” such signs, participants will know what they can do to improve the situation.

 A Handy Bag of Tricks: Managing Difficult Customers

 In some instances, there will be people who pose problems for customer-service providers regardless of what the providers have done to accommodate them.
-In this unit, the instructor will involve participants in situations that will require their handling of troublesome customers.
+In this part of the workshop, the facilitator will involve participants in situations that will require their handling of troublesome customers.
 Neediness, belligerence, arrogance, and dishonesty are some of the behaviors participants will learn to identify and handle in this fast-paced segment.

 Just Bag It!: De-Stress for Success

-In order to avoid job burnout, it's sometimes necessary for customer-service providers to step out of the line of fire even if the snipers have disappeared.
+In order to avoid job burnout, it’s sometimes necessary for customer service providers to step out of the line of fire.
 In this unit, participants will learn some important strategies for overcoming workplace stress.
-By following a few simple procedures, they will be able to combat some of the most immediate problems associated with serving the public.
+By following a few simple processes, they will be able to combat some of the most immediate problems associated with serving the public.

 Proof of Purchase: Wrapping Up

-The final portion of the training is set aside for participants to create an individualized personal action plan.
-With the instructor's assistance, they will set realistic short- and long-term goals that will enable them to not only meet but exceed their customers' expectations.
+In this last part of the course, we will devote time to action planning.
+Participants will set realistic short- and long-term goals that will enable them to not only meet but exceed their customers’ expectations.